Welcome to this blog about living as apprentices of Jesus!

 Comments Off on Who am I when My Body Fails Me? – Someone Facing Death

-My Once in a Lifetime Life – The Invedurata, by Guest Blogger, Joy Zomer
+My Once in a Lifetime Life – The Invedurata

-“My Once in a Lifetime Life” is a series of occasional blogs written by Joy Zomer, who spent several years in Europe as a Christian missionary.
-Now a single mom of three children, Joy is the lead teacher in an alternative … Continue reading
+“My Once in a Lifetime Life” is a series of occasional blogs written by Joy in reflecting on her time as a Christian missionary with three young children in the mid-2000’s.
+This post is about the “Invedurata,” a century-old event … Continue reading

 Tagged church youth groups, God's plans for our lives, missionary work, Sicily, the Invedurata

-Comments Off on My Once in a Lifetime Life – The Invedurata, by Guest Blogger, Joy Zomer
+Comments Off on My Once in a Lifetime Life – The Invedurata

 Going Deeper with God – Dressing for Transformation